How to keep my baby cool in summer

 Be safe in the sun.

-Babies and children must be protected from the sun at all times.
+It’s vital to protect babies and children from the sun at all times.

 • If the baby is less than 6 months keep him/her out of the direct sun.
 Their skin is super sensitive, they don’t have much melanin, which is the pigment protecting from the sun and they will easily get burned.
 When you are in a park stay in the shade of a tree, which can be breezy as well.
 Keep baby out of the buggy with a hat.